wilsonmar/gapi-node/README.md

 The remainder of this tutorial takes a "deep dive" into the different ways Google's URL Shortener service can be accessed.

-1. Obtain short URL manually from goo.gl as an anonymous user
+1. Obtain short URL manually from goo.gl as an anonymous user [goo.gl][]
 2. Obtain short URL manually as a signed-in Google user
 3. Obtain short URL manually using Node.js command line
 4. Obtain short URL from Google's Node.js program